masumi-network/kodosumi/docs/why.md

    - Standardized service execution
    - Access to execution results and event streams

-These capabilities allow developers to focus on their agentic service logic while kodosumi provides the infrastructure for scaling, monitoring, and interaction.
+These capabilities allow developers to focus on their agentic service logic while Kodosumi provides the infrastructure for scaling, monitoring, and interaction.

-*Note: kodosumi is built on [ray](https://ray.io) for distributed computing and [fastapi](https://fastapi.tiangolo.com/) for user interfaces.
+*Note: Kodosumi is built on [ray](https://ray.io) for distributed computing and [fastapi](https://fastapi.tiangolo.com/) for user interfaces.
 For setup details, see [kodosumi + ray startup](../README.md).*